brandilondagin364/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear, concise, and readable code that can be easily understood and maintained by others.
 Optimize for clarity first, then performance.
 Remember that code is read far more often than it's written, and that tomorrow's you (or your team) will thank you for it."

 This echoes the principle espoused by legendary computer scientist Donald Knuth, who said, "Programs are meant to be read by humans and only incidentally for computers to execute."
 It emphasizes the importance of clean coding practices and effective communication through code, which are fundamental to successful software development.

+# 2024-01-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By determining which tasks are most important and which can wait, you can make sure that you focus on the right things.
+Use a task management tool, such as Trello or Asana, to keep track of your priorities and make adjustments as needed.